 Jack the Sailor

-Derek & Dorothy Elliott recorded Jack the Sailor in 1972 for their eponymous Trailer album, Derek & Dorothy Elliott.
+Derek & Dorothy Elliott learned Jack the Sailor from Frank Kidson's book English Peasant Songs (1929).
+They sang it in 1972 on their eponymous Trailer album, Derek & Dorothy Elliott.

 Chris Foster sang Jack the Sailor on his 1977 album Layers.

 Derek & Dorothy Elliott sing Jack the Sailor

 One morning as I was a-walking